-- Analytical skills to research a topic, develop a project and timeline, and draw conclusions from research results. - > Science skills to break down a complex scientific system into smaller parts, recognise cause and effect relationships, and defend opinions using facts. - > Mathematics skills for calculations and measurements. - Attention to detail by following technical directions, recording data accurately, formative, and summative assessment. - > Technical skills through troubleshooting, repairing, and utilising software and modern equipment.
+- Analytical, Leadership and Time management skills to research a topic, develop and lead a project efficiently, and draw conclusions from research results. - Science skills to break down a complex scientific system into smaller parts, recognise cause and effect relationships, and defend opinions using facts. - > Mathematics skills for calculations and measurements. - Creativity and Attention to detail by following technical directions, recording data accurately, formative, and summative assessment to solve problems and develop new ideas. - Technical and Teamwork skills through troubleshooting, repairing, and utilising software and modern equipment for successful project completion. - Communication and Organisation skills to listen to customer needs or interact with project partners and keep track of different requirements and information.